 Q: I work at a small restaurant.
 I really enjoy my job.
-I am not an expert but the kitchen seems unclean.
+I am not an expert but the kitchen seems unclean and unattractive.
 Recently I posted a comment and a picture on Facebook saying that the chicken was gross and undercooked.
 A co-worker says I could be fired.
 I say it is free speech.
 Which do you think?

 A: Social media certainly has created quite a bit of confusion when it comes to expressing our views about our employers.
 Employee and employers alike are trying to determine what is appropriate and what is not.